Sic Parvis Magna Sample Chapter—History of Hawkins

 John shook his head.
 “My father was never afraid of anyone.
 He was a captain in the navy of King Henry, fought in many battles, and the King liked him.”

 “He was the first Englishman to sail to Brazil,” he added with pride in his voice.
-“And for expanding this trade, he got an appointment to be the King’s receiver in Plymouth.”
+“And for benefitting his Majesty’s realm, he got an appointment as the King’s receiver in Plymouth.”

 The words echoed in Francis’s mind.
 His hand traced the handle of the dirk.